Monitor GitLab Runner usage

 The exposed information includes:

-- Runner business logic metrics (e.g., the number of currently running jobs)
+- Runner business logic metrics (for example, the number of jobs running at the moment)

-- Go-specific process metrics (garbage collection stats, goroutines, memstats, etc.)
+- Go-specific process metrics (for example, garbage collection stats, goroutines, and memstats)

 - general process metrics (memory usage, CPU usage, file descriptor usage, etc.)